shamdasani/shamdasani.org/_posts/internship.md

 - To become a better full-stack engineer
 - To understand how a high-growth startup operates and scales

 Over the past three months, I definitely made progress on both.
-Here are some of my observations:
+Here are some observations:

 **Fintech is a fascinating space with lots of opportunity**